Modern Cloud Data Management

 What Is Cloud Data Management?

-It is the implementation of cloud data management platforms and tools, policies, and procedures that give organizations control of their business data, both in the cloud and in hybrid setups where data is stored or sourced in a combination of on-premises and cloud applications.
+Cloud data management involves the implementation of cloud data management platforms and tools, as well as policies and procedures that give organizations control over their business data.
+This applies to both cloud environments and hybrid setups, where data is stored or sourced from a combination of on-premises and cloud applications.

-The ever-growing list of cloud applications and tools being adopted by enterprises is leading to an exponential growth in data — whether structured, unstructured or semi-structured.
-Because this data is a critical asset for modern enterprises, managing it has become a strategic imperative, especially as the numbers of data users increase, the quantity and types of data increase, and the types of business processes evolve.
+The ever-growing list of cloud applications and tools adopted by enterprises is leading to an exponential increase in data—whether structured, unstructured, or semi-structured.
+Since this data is a critical asset for modern enterprises, managing it has become a strategic imperative.
+This is especially true as the number of data users grows, the volume and types of data expand, and business processes evolve.

-Increasingly, organizations are realizing the value of migrating workloads to the cloud, taking advantage of improved agility to optimize new products and services and reduce CapEx and OpEx.
-As enterprise businesses continue to shift IT operations and applications to the cloud, the need for data management tools and platforms that are more cloud-centric is vital.
+Organizations are increasingly recognizing the value of migrating workloads to the cloud, leveraging improved agility to optimize new products and services while reducing CapEx and OpEx.
+As enterprise businesses continue to shift IT operations and applications to the cloud, the need for data management tools and platforms that are more cloud-centric becomes vital.

-Traditional data management tools work well for on-premises workloads but tend to struggle where cloud-based workloads are involved.
-One way in which data management tools are made cloud-centric is by developing them as cloud-native — meaning they are architected to run in the elastic and distributed nature required by modern cloud computing platforms.
-A few other key tenets of cloud data management platforms (also known as cloud data lakehouse management platforms) are that:
+Traditional data management tools perform well for on-premises workloads but often struggle with cloud-based environments.
+Cloud-centric data management tools are developed as cloud-native, meaning they are designed to operate within the elastic and distributed nature required by modern cloud computing platforms.
+Key tenets of cloud data management platforms (also known as cloud data lakehouse management platforms) include:

-• They use modern constructs like containers and serverless for faster and scalable deployment.
+- Use of modern constructs like containers and serverless technology for faster, scalable deployment.

 Key Tools and Capabilities for Data Management in the Cloud

-As organizations plan out or rework their data architectures in response to changing business requirements and processes, cloud data management should be a top consideration.
-Here are five important capabilities to consider when creating your cloud strategy:
+As organizations plan or revise their data architectures in response to changing business requirements and processes, cloud data management should be a top consideration.
+Here are five important capabilities to consider when developing your cloud strategy:

 Cloud Integration

 The cloud can drive innovation, uncover efficiencies, and help redefine business processes.
-But these benefits are only achieved when your cloud infrastructure allows you to integrate, synchronize, and relate all data, applications, and processes—on-premises or in any part of your multi-cloud environment.
+However, these benefits are only realized when your cloud infrastructure enables you to integrate, synchronize, and relate all data, applications, and processes—whether on-premises or across any part of your multi-cloud environment.

-At a more granular level, businesses may be looking to design, run, and automate business processes that span applications.
-They might be looking to integrate applications in real-time using orchestration, APIs, and messaging, or running extract transform load (ETL) batch integration jobs for their analytics platforms (cloud data warehouses and data lakes) or to keep application data synchronized.
+Businesses may seek to design, run, and automate processes that span applications.
+They might need real-time integration using orchestration, APIs, and messaging, or running extract, transform, load (ETL) batch integration jobs for their analytics platforms (cloud data warehouses and data lakes) to keep application data synchronized.

-For these situations, organizations need intelligent data and application integration and API management tools, as well as a broad set of connectivity capabilities — all of which form the core components of a modern integration platform as a service (iPaaS).
+For these needs, organizations require intelligent data and application integration, API management tools, and a broad set of connectivity capabilities—all of which are core components of a modern integration platform as a service (iPaaS).

 Cloud Data Quality and Governance

-As companies put data at the heart of their business processes, the most successful organizations recognize the role of high-quality, trusted data in their digital transformation initiatives.
-As this recent survey by McKinsey & Company notes, “Companies that empower employees to consistently use data as a basis for their decision making are nearly twice as likely as others to report reaching their data and analytics objectives.”
-In addition, data regulations have become increasingly complex and dynamic.
+As companies place data at the core of their business processes, the most successful organizations recognize the importance of high-quality, trusted data in their digital transformation efforts.
+According to a recent survey by McKinsey & Company, “Companies that empower employees to consistently use data as a basis for their decision-making are nearly twice as likely as others to report reaching their data and analytics objectives.”
+Additionally, data regulations have become increasingly complex and dynamic.

-To move their initiatives forward, an organization must ensure that people across the enterprise are able to easily locate, access, understand, and use data.
-You want to enable business and IT users to quickly realize business value from trusted, clean, high-quality data with automated, cloud-based data quality and governance processes.
+To advance their initiatives, organizations must ensure that employees across the enterprise can easily locate, access, understand, and use data.
+Enabling business and IT users to quickly derive value from trusted, clean, high-quality data through automated, cloud-based data quality and governance processes is essential.

 Cloud Data Privacy and Security

-Increasingly, organizations are realizing the value of migrating workloads to the cloud, taking advantage of new agility to optimize new products and services and reduce CAPEX/OPEX to leave their competition in the rearview mirror.
-In public cloud and hybrid environments, data is becoming more exposed to the risks of abuse and attacks beyond the traditional firewall.
-Protecting your data, managing safe access, and enforcing compliance and appropriate use policies to reduce the risk of security breaches and corporate abuse is not just business-critical — it’s now the law.
+As organizations migrate workloads to the cloud, they gain agility to optimize new products and services and reduce CapEx/OpEx, staying ahead of their competition.
+However, in public cloud and hybrid environments, data is more exposed to risks of abuse and attacks beyond traditional firewalls.
+Protecting data, managing safe access, and enforcing compliance and appropriate use policies are crucial to reduce the risk of security breaches and corporate abuse.

-Traditional, system-level data protection that remains on-premises is no match for today’s perfect “storm cloud” of expanded data sharing across boundaries and migrated applications, the accelerated growth of new data types deemed sensitive and personal, and surging volumes of data ingested into data repositories.
-The customer backlash for data breaches is often now directed at unprepared organizations as well as at criminal bad actors.
-Compliance is no longer just a matter of increased fines and penalties; long-term customer loyalty also hangs in the balance.
+Traditional system-level data protection, which remains on-premises, is inadequate for today’s expanded data sharing and migrated applications.
+The accelerated growth of new data types deemed sensitive and personal, along with surging data volumes, creates a “perfect storm” for data protection challenges.
+Customer backlash for data breaches often targets both unprepared organizations and criminal actors.
+Compliance is not only about avoiding fines and penalties but also about maintaining long-term customer loyalty.

-But there is an upside — privacy assurance helps democratize safe data use, accelerate and unblock cloud workload migration, and deliver innovative products and services that build on customer trust.
-Integrated cloud data privacy and protection tools can help you automate discovery and classification of sensitive data, map identities for clear ownership and support data access rules, operationalize privacy policies, model and analyze data risk exposure across data stores and locations, and orchestrate data protection.
+But there is an upside—privacy assurance helps democratize safe data use, accelerate and unblock cloud workload migration, and deliver innovative products and services that build on customer trust.
+Integrated cloud data privacy and protection tools can help you automate the discovery and classification of sensitive data, map identities for clear ownership and support data access rules, operationalize privacy policies, model and analyze data risk exposure across data stores and locations, and orchestrate data protection.

-An integrated approach based around metadata-driven intelligence and automation can help to enable quick action — such as the response to the SARS outbreak — providing data use transparency, data masking for the protection of personal information, and monitoring for the effectiveness of controls in place for audit reporting.
+An integrated approach based on metadata-driven intelligence and automation can facilitate quick action—such as responses to the SARS outbreak—providing data use transparency, data masking for the protection of personal information, and monitoring the effectiveness of controls in place for audit reporting.

 Cloud Master Data Management

 With all the data being generated across business lines, you need a complete, 360-degree view of any domain and any relationship in the cloud.
-Furthermore, there is a push for intelligent data stewardship and improved search and visualization of data, as well as improved verification and enrichment — the goal being attaining a “golden record,” which provides access to the purest, most validated, and most complete picture of the individual records in your domain.
+Furthermore, there is a push for intelligent data stewardship and improved search and visualization of data, as well as improved verification and enrichment—the goal being to attain a “golden record,” which provides access to the purest, most validated, and most complete picture of the individual records in your domain.

 Cloud master data management capabilities synchronize the most critical data across various systems in your organization, enabling AI and analytics teams to derive deep insights from that data to power your business.